luciduci2/stability_predict_masters_23/README.md

 In this repo you can find:
-  - Environment yml-file
+  - Environment yml-file.
-  - Raw databases and the used preprocessing scripts
+  - Raw databases and the used preprocessing scripts.
+  - The training - validation - test separation of the databases.
-  - Scripts used for training and validation
+  - Scripts used for training and validation.
-  - The models and dataloaders used for training
+  - The models and dataloaders used for training.

 This is NOT included in the repo:
   - The developed models.
 The files were too large and are instead stored by Ingemar André.